inside.ewu.edu

 Pre-requisites: CRIM 300.

-This course introduces students to the study of victims, victimization and victim rights.
+Introduces the study of victims, victimization, and victim rights.
 Topics include the causes and consequences of various types of criminal victimization, including victimizations related to violent and property crime, family violence, elder abuse, sexual violence, cyber crime, white collar crime, state crime, and more.

 CRIM 382.
 CRIMINAL JUSTICE ORGANIZATION AND ADMINISTRATION.
 5 Credits.